aricaldeira/pyspread/pyspread/share/doc/manual/file_menu.md

 ## File → Export

-*pyspread* can export spreadsheets to `.csv` and `.svg` files.
+*pyspread* can export spreadsheets to `.csv` files.

-When exporting a file then a dialog is displayed, in which te area to be exported can be chosen.
+When exporting a file then a dialog is displayed, in which the area to be exported can be chosen.

 When exporting a `.csv` file then an export dialog is shown next, in which the format of the csv file may be specified.
 The start of the exported file is shown below the options.